kyma-incubator/local-kyma/README.md

 ## Can I use the script on Linux or Windows

-The script was tested only on Mac OS.
-It should not be a big problem to adapt it to Linux, but it wasn't tested there.
+The script was tested only on Mac OS and Linux.
+For .
 There is a plan to move the script to Kyma CLI - once it is done all platforms will be supported.

 ---
 ## Why not minikube?